 The marked path descends across the grassy field to the chapel (Sitke, letérés a kálváriakápolnához), the marks are painted onto the lonely trees standing on the meadow.
-We reach grassy wheeltrackes at the fence of the chapel (generally the gate of the chapel is closed), turn onto this road and after some we step into the forest.
-The dirt road climbes back onto the shallow hill and reach a junction of dirt roads at a small shrine.
+We reach grassy wheeltrackes at the fence of the chapel (generally the gate of the chapel is closed), turn onto this road and after some steps we enter the forest.
+The dirt road climbes back onto the shallow hill among the trees and reaches a junction of dirt roads at a small shrine.
 We go on straigh, and reach the edge of the cultivated fields.
 The dirt road goes at the border of the fields and weekend gardens of Hercseg-hegy (Hercseg Hill).
 After the next junction of dirt roads we pass the spoil-banks of the Alginite mine on the right side, cross the fields on the embankment of the former railway line, finally we reach the first houses of Gérce village in a quarter hour.
-We can stamp into our Blue Trail booklet either at the Mayor's office, where the box of the stamp is located on a lamp post (address: 49 Kossuth utca, Gérce) or in the yard of the food shop and restaurant named Kismackó (Gérce, Kismáackó Élelmiszer- és italbolt) in the centre of the village (address: 91 Kossuth utca, Gérce.
-Distance 91.56 km, 1647 m climb).
+We can stamp into our Blue Trail booklet either at the Mayor's office, where the box of the stamp is located on a lamp post (address: 49 Kossuth utca, Gérce) or in the yard of the food shop and restaurant named Kismackó (Gérce, Kismackó Élelmiszer- és italbolt) in the centre of the village (address: 91 Kossuth utca, Gérce).
 Both places are on the route of the Blue Trail.

 If we continue the hike from the clearing, we will get to the former Hidegkúti forester’s lodge after an hour long walk (Hidegkúti vadászház és konferencia központ).
 The straight, narrow asphalt road finishes at the gate of the well-kept garden, we can see the big buildings of the new conference centre far among the oak trees.
 The small box of the Blue Trail’s stamp is located on the wooden fence after its corner, close to the gate.